Last Updated: December 11, 2024

 Find a matching domain name

 When you’re coming up with a business name, consider whether you can secure a matching domain name.
 This way, your future website can be more easily found online.
-We have a tool to help you do a preliminary domain name search.
+We have a tool to help you do a preliminary business name search.
 Our domain name registration service can help you secure the online name that will best serve your company.

 Is your Wisconsin company name available as a web domain?